Phelsuma antanosy: Habitat and Ecology

 Littoral and transitional forests along with degraded forest with dense overhead canopy serve as sufficient habitat for the Antanosy day gecko.
 The Antanosy day gecko is highly reliant of the screw palm plant species Pandanus.
 Female geckos use these plants specifically for egg laying.

 The Antanosy day gecko forages for food during day and night hours.
 Plants such as Dypsis palms like Saint Luce Dypsis (D. sainteluccei) and Ravenala madagascariensis serve a sufficient food source.

 Population

 As of now the three subpopulations exist in Ambatotsirongorongo and Saint Luce, Madagascar.
 About 40% of the total population is located within Saint Luce while the remaining 60% is located within Ambatotsirongorongo.
 Due to the isolation and fragmentation between the two areas, the population of the gecko is considered to be severely fragmented.
 Estimates say there is only 5,000-10,000 individuals left resulting in a population density of about 10 individuals per hectare in suitable habitat.
 Deforestation and habitat destruction has resulted in an overall decreasing population trend.

+Status

+As of 2025 the IUCN downgraded the Antanosy Day Gecko from Critically Endangered to Endangered despite of the decrease in its population.